-I was recently a graduate student in the Psychology department at the University of Victoria, and soon to be at Queens University.
-My research focuses on the motor system and its interactions with language and visual systems, which I study using a combination of computerized testing, mathematical modelling, and motion tracking.
-Broadly, I’m interested in understanding the ways in which task related information is used by the motor system when planning and executing movement.
+I was recently a graduate student in the Psychology department at the University of Victoria, and will soon be a doctoral student at the Centre for Neuroscience Studies at Queens University.
+My research focuses on the motor system and its interactions with language and visual systems, which I study using a combination of computerized testing, motion tracking, and neuroimaging.
+Broadly, I’m interested in the ways in which task related information is used by the motor system when planning and executing movement.

-This blog is mostly a place for me to report on my research activities, as well as to write about neuroscience, statistics, modelling, and other assorted topics that interest me.
+This blog is mostly a place for me to report on my research activities, as well as to write about neuroscience, statistics, modeling, and other assorted topics that interest me.

 Corson N. Areshenkoff February 15, 2015